-The development of the LS/CMI will be discussed, item-by-item instructions will be given on how to reliably score the measure and interpret its findings, a review of the peer-reviewed research on the LS/CMI will be provided, and guidance will be put forth on how to apply LS/CMI reporting conventions.
+Presented by co-author of the LS/CMI™, Dr. J. Stephen Wormith, this online workshop will provide item-by-item instructions on how to reliably score the measure and interpret its findings, a review of the peer-reviewed research on the LS/CMI™ will be provided, and guidance will be put forth on how to apply LS/CMI™ reporting conventions.
 Case studies will be employed to allow you to practice using the tool’s coding manual and to learn to avoid common administration errors.
-Attendees should have access to an LS/CMI manual and coding sheet purchasable through the instrument’s publisher, Multi-Health Systems.
-For details, visit: http://www.mhs.com/

 More cost-effective and time-efficient than attending an in-person workshop but covering the same content, this innovative training is the first-of-its-kind.